 - New depreciating assets;

-- The cost of improvements to existing eligible assets; and
+- The cost of making changes to existing assets that are eligible;

-- For small and medium-sized businesses (aggregated annual turnover of less than $50 million) – second-hand assets
+- Small and medium-sized firms (annual revenue less than $50 million) are eligible. – pre-owned assets

-Assets must be installed and ready for use by 30 June 2022 – plenty of time to window-shop.
-As well as a tax deduction, combined with the new loss carry-back rules, a high-cost asset purchase could tip your business into loss territory, which could then be carried back to prior year profits – so a refund of tax already paid could be on the cards as well.
+By June 30, 2022, assets must be deployed and operational – plenty of time to window shop.
+A high-cost asset purchase could tip your corporation into loss area, which could then be carried back to prior year profits – meaning a return of tax already paid – in addition to a tax deduction.

-Before you hit up the Lamborghini dealers, remember that the luxury car limit remains at $59,136 for the 2021 financial year, meaning only the business portion of this amount can be immediately deducted in the year of purchase.
+Before you head to the Lamborghini dealerships, keep in mind that the luxury automobile limit for the 2021 fiscal year remains at $59,136, which means that only the business component of this sum may be deducted in the year of purchase.

 NANE Victorian government grant income